santiago-sanitation-systems/Santiago.jl/README.md

 using Logging
 using LoggingExtras

-# - on console show only warnings and errors, write everything in the logfile 'info.log'
+# - on console show only infos and errors, write everything in the logfile 'mylogfile.log'
 mylogger = TeeLogger(
-    MinLevelLogger(FileLogger("info.log"), Logging.Debug),  # logs to file
+    MinLevelLogger(FileLogger("mylogfile.log"), Logging.Debug),  # logs to file
-    MinLevelLogger(ConsoleLogger(), Logging.Warn)           # logs to console
+    MinLevelLogger(ConsoleLogger(), Logging.Info)                # logs to console
 )
 global_logger(mylogger)